zorael/kameloso/README.md

     $ ./kameloso --writeconfig

 Open the new `kameloso.conf` in a text editor and fill in the fields.

 Once the bot has joined a channel it's ready.
-Mind that you need to authorise yourself with NickServ and whitelist your login before it will listen to anything you do.
+Mind that you need to authorise yourself with NickServ and whitelist your login in the configuration file before it will listen to anything you do.

          you | kameloso: say herp
     kameloso | herp